 Pyramid schemes like Instant Cash Solution become unsustainable very quickly.

 Let's say, for example, that someone signs up as an ICS member and manages to find 6 other people to join his downline.
 These 6 then go on to recruit another 6 and so on before you've reached the size of a small town…

 Before you know it you've reached level 13 there's no one else left to recruit and the pyramid collapses and everyone on level 12 (the vast majority of people) lose out.

 Most who pay for Instant Cash Solution end up worse off and no, it's not because they didn't work hard enough…

 According to Pyramid Scheme Alert 88% of people who join a pyramid scheme lose everything they invest, which is exactly why pyramid schemes are illegal in most countries.

-Rich Meyer’s program is set up so that it’ the very few at the top that make a lot of money whilst everyone else loses out at their expense.
+Rich Meyer's program is set up so the very few at the top make a lot of money whilst everyone else loses out at their expense.

-Combine that with the fact Instant Cash Solution have a ZERO refund policy and your only option is to try dupe others into joining just as you were, except that’s not as easy as a quick copy and paste…
+Combine that with the fact Instant Cash Solution has a ZERO refund policy and your only option is to try and dupe others into joining.

 3. People Just Don't Respond To Facebook Spam

-Rich Meyer transforms new recruits into get-rich-quick spammers, telling them to spam sites like Craigslist and Facebook with cheesy, fake-ass ads like this:
+Rich Meyer transforms new recruits into get-rich-quick spammers by telling them to spam sites like Craigslist and Facebook with cheesy, fake-ass ads like this: